csik/4240_Syllabus/mp3.md

 Please pay attention to word counts in both sections!

 {% assign class = site.data.classes[page.class] %}
-Your project is due electronically via submission to Canvas by **11:59pm** on Friday, {{class.date}}.
+Your project is due electronically via submission to Canvas by <b>11:59pm on Friday, {{class.date}}</b>.
 Your submissions must be in .pdf format (you can print your design image to pdf to produce this).
 Passages beyond the word limits will not be counted toward the assignment.